Tina Karol: Personal life

-On 15 June 2008 Tina married her producer Yevhen Ohir (1980—2013).
-On 18 November 2008 Karol gave birth to their only child, a son named Veniamin Ohir.

-Tina's husband Ohir died on 28 April 2013 from stomach cancer at the age of 32.
+Tina Karol is an Orthodox Christian.
+She married her producer Yevhen Ohir in 2008, and gave birth to their son later that year.
+Ohir died of stomach cancer in 2013, aged 32.

-When asked by the Jewish Telegraphic Agency in 2006 whether she identifies as a Jew she replied "I don't like talking about self-identifications, I feel simply a human being, who came to this world to make a change.
+When asked by the Jewish Telegraphic Agency in 2006 whether she identifies as a Jew, she replied "I don't like talking about self-identifications, I feel simply a human being, who came to this world to make a change.
 There was a period in my life when I was deciding on my religious beliefs, but now I think I've found my stand on this.
 I believe in God, but I don't identify with any particular religion."